jentery/engl425/index.md

 4. Our working assumptions about comics and contemporary America.
 5. How we might define comics (no small task!).

-Our exercise for this step (conducted during our meeting on the 18th): Determine, by way of examples, when words and images become a comic.
+Our exercise for this step (conducted during our meeting on the 18th): Determine, by way of examples, when words and images (or only images?) become a comic.
 What's especially tricky about defining comics?
 (Inspired by James Sturm.)

 ## Step 2 (Jan.
 25): Superhumans and Dual Identities